81 Jermyn Street, London, SW1Y 6JF

-Saturday afternoons were made for enjoying afternoon tea, so I was delighted to be invited to review the wonderful afternoon tea served at The Cavendish, in the heart of St James’s in London on a cold afternoon in December.
+Saturday afternoons were made for enjoying afternoon tea, so I was delighted to be invited to review the wonderful afternoon tea served at the Cavendish London, in the heart of St James’s on a cold afternoon in December.

 Nestled just behind Fortnum & Mason, The Cavendish sits somewhat in the shadows of Piccadilly’s famous shop and grocer to the Queen, but step inside and you’ll be greeted by a chic and stylish spot for afternoon tea with charming views over Jermyn Street.
 Of course, two of London’s most prestigious afternoon tea venues neighbour this establishment – Fortnum and Mason and The Ritz- but if you don’t fancy paying high end prices and are looking for something a little friendlier on the bank balance, then an afternoon tea at The Cavendish is a fantastic choice.

 Our table beside the huge windows was just perfect, overlooking the buzz of Jermyn Street and Piccadilly in the distance.
 It became even better as darkness fell in the late afternoon and the pretty, twinkling Christmas lights of the street outside illuminated.
 That coupled with our first glass of champagne provoked a lovely festive feel to the afternoon.

 We were treated to two delightful tiered stands of sweet and savoury treats, showcasing both the festive themed and traditional afternoon teas served at this lovely establishment.
 Christmas had certainly come early with mouth watering turkey and cranberry jam sandwiches on onion bread, winter spiced chocolate brownie and fruit mince pie just a few of the seasonal delights on offer.
 The freshly baked orange and cinnamon scone not only tasted good, its scent encapsulated Christmas.